mihaicris-adoreme/cordial-ios-sdk/README.md

 ```

-## Initialize SDK
+## Initialize the SDK
 In order to initialize the SDK, pass your account key to `CordialApiConfiguration.initialize` method and call it from `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-CordialApiConfiguration.shared.initialize(accountKey: "<your_account_key>", channelKey: "<your_channel_key>")
+CordialApiConfiguration.shared.initialize(accountKey: "your_account_key", channelKey: "your_channel_key")
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Objective-C:
 ___
 ```
 [[CordialApiConfiguration shared] initializeWithAccountKey:@"test_account_key" channelKey:@"test_channel_key"];
 ```
+**Note**: The maximum number of cached events can be set during the initialization step.
+If not stated, the default limit will be set to 1,000 cached events.

-After initialized the SDK will automatically start tracking internal events as they occur in the application.
+After initializing, the SDK will automatically start tracking internal events as they occur in the application.
 Those events are:
-- track application opens and closes
+- App opens and closes
-- track installs
+- App installs
-- app opened via tapping the push notification
+- App opened via notification taps
-- push notification received while app in the foreground
+- Receipt of push notification while app is in the foreground

-Besides automatic events tracking, the SDK allows developers to make Cordial specific actions which are typical for client applications.
+Besides automatic events tracking, the SDK allows developers to call Cordial specific actions, which are typical for client applications.
 Those actions are:
-- updating a contact
+- Updating a contact
-- posting a cart
+- Posting a cart
-- posting an order
+- Posting an order
-- sending a custom event
+- Sending a custom event

 The access point for every action above is the `CordialAPI` class.
-You can either have a global reference to the object of the class or create an object for every action - that choice is left to an application.
+You can either have a global reference to the object of the class or create an object for every action - that choice is left to the client application.

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___